 Notable projects: In 2018, the lab developed an online account system for Bank OZK’s commercial real estate team, boosting the efficiency of the account setup process.

-Commerzbank developed the Main Incubator as its research and development arm with the aim of creating a “laboratory for tomorrow’s bank” and a focus on emerging technology.
-Using an incubator approach, it has three overarching goals: invest in fintech related startups, help develop disruptive prototypes, and build a community of entrepreneurs.
+Commerzbank developed the Main Incubator as its research and development arm with a focus on emerging technologies like AI, IoT, and quantum computing.
+Using an incubator approach, it has 3 overarching goals: invest in fintech related startups, help develop disruptive prototypes, and build a community of entrepreneurs.

-Notable projects: Gini is an artificial intelligence powered tool that can pull data from images, including checks, contracts, and receipts, and integrate them into customer’s banking services.
+Notable projects: Backed by the Main Incubator, Gini is an AI-powered tool that can pull data from images, including checks, contracts, and receipts, and integrate them into customer’s banking services.

 USAA created its lab to explore ways innovation could improve its customer service approach.
 The lab encourages USAA members to submit ideas for solving problems via innovation challenges and projects.
 Members are also invited to participate in pilot programs to test products and give feedback as they are developed.

 Notable projects: USAA Labs partnered with CarAdvise to help members get their cars serviced while maintaining social distancing guidelines amid the Covid-19 pandemic.
 CarAdvise’s tech lets customers book car appointments, review recommended work, and pay all in 1 account.

 Eastern Labs is looking to innovate in the small business banking arena, such as small business loans.
 By leveraging industry and customer data, the lab is tasked with providing a competitive advantage over other regional banks which serve similar customers.

 After spinning off the original Eastern Labs in 2017, the bank rebooted the lab in 2018.
 It is focused on emerging technologies like AI and blockchain as it looks to respond to shifting trends in online banking.